Corey Seager Player Props: Rangers vs. Phillies

 - Seager hit .243 with 24 doubles, a triple, 33 home runs and 65 walks.

-- Among qualified hitters in MLB last year, he ranked 86th in batting average, 73rd in on-base percentage, and 43rd in slugging.
+- Among qualified hitters in baseball last year, his batting average ranked 86th, his on-base percentage ranked 73rd, and he was 43rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.